arpan-dhatt/eviler-hangman/README.md

 # eviler-hangman
 A very evil hangman.
-Hopefully most evil.
+Hopefully the most evil.